SapnaMadhavai/To-Do-Web-Animated-Application/README.md

 ## Description

-The Animated Galaxy To-Do List is a simple, visually appealing task management application.
+The To-Do-Web Animated Appliction is a simple, visually appealing task management application.
 It features a beautiful, moving galaxy background and allows users to add, delete, and track tasks with a progress bar.
 When a task is completed, the completion date and time are displayed next to the task name.

 ## Features